 - the reports provided by laws or regulations are drawn up by the Company Function which is entrusted with the relevant responsibility/duty.
-Whenever these relations contain information of a capital, economic or financial nature, the owner function must verify its compliance with the data contained in the documents and communications of the company already circulated to the market and certified by the Disclosure Reliability Risk Control Function (Financial Reporting Officer); - for matters that are significant in terms of the risk of non-compliance, the Compliance Function must be involved; - for matters that are significant in terms of the quantification of risks, the involvement of the Risk Control Function (Risk Management) is required; - all reports produced by functions other than the Internal Audit Function are made available to the latter: - the company functions must promptly inform the Internal Audit function of all reports and communications with the Supervisory Bodies (e.g. information requests, supervisory meetings, various insights, etc.) including any inspection visits by it.
+Whenever these relations contain information of a capital, economic or financial nature, the owner function must verify its compliance with the data contained in the documents and communications of the company already circulated to the market and certified by the Disclosure Reliability Risk Control Function (Financial Reporting Officer); - for matters that are significant in terms of the risk of non-compliance, the Compliance Function must be involved; - for matters that are significant in terms of the quantification of risks, the involvement of the Risk Control Function (Risk Management) is required; - all reports produced by functions other than the Internal Audit Function are made available to the latter; - Internal Audit has full visibility over the Group's correspondence with the Supervisory Bodies (e.g. requests for information, supervisory meetings, further analyses, etc.) including any inspection visits by them.
 The Internal Audit functions of the Group companies must inform the Parent Company Internal Audit Function whenever the requests made by the Supervisory Authorities generate impacts including at the Group level or involve an issue of significant interest for said party.